mark-hahn/web-browser/README.md

 The browser has a simple API for other Atom packages to use.  @kgrossjo on the Atom discussion board suggested a package that allows clicking on a word in source code and showing the web page documention for the word.

+### News (2014-11-02)

+The package `command-toolbar` now supports buttons to save webpages and open them at any time with a single click.
+This means that it can act as a "favorites" toolbar for this `web-browser` package.
+It also provides buttons to execute any Atom command and open any text file, just like using the file tree.

 ## Usage

 - Install with `apm install web-browser`